seek-oss/skuba/docs/deep-dives/pnpm.md

     - COPY packages/foo/package.json packages/foo/

     - RUN --mount=type=secret,id=npm,dst=/workdir/.npmrc \
     -     yarn install --frozen-lockfile --ignore-optional --non-interactive
     + RUN --mount=type=bind,source=pnpm-lock.yaml,target=pnpm-lock.yaml \
     +     --mount=type=secret,id=npm,dst=/root/.npmrc,required=true \
     +     pnpm fetch
     ```

+    We move the `dst` of the ephemeral `.npmrc` from `/workdir/.npmrc` to `/root/.npmrc` so it does not overwrite our pnpm configuration,
-    Here we are also utilising a [bind mount] instead of the `COPY` to mount the `pnpm-lock.yaml` file.
+    and utilise a [bind mount] instead of the `COPY` to mount the `pnpm-lock.yaml` file.

-    We have also replaced the `secret` `dst` location from `/workdir/.npmrc` to `/root/.npmrc`.

-    You will also notice that we are no longer copying `package.json` to the `Dockerfile`.
+    You will notice that we are no longer copying `package.json` in the `Dockerfile`.

-    This is because [`pnpm fetch`] does not require one to resolve packages, which means that trivial updates to the `package.json` file will now no longer result in a cache miss. `pnpm fetch` is also optimised for monorepo setups so if you were previously declaring sub-package folders in your `Dockerfile`, you can remove them completely.
+    [`pnpm fetch`] does not require this file to resolve packages,
+    so trivial updates to the `package.json` file will no longer result in a cache miss.
+    `pnpm fetch` is also optimised for monorepo setups,
+    so if you were previously declaring sub-package directories in your `Dockerfile`,
+    you can remove them completely.
     The usage of `pnpm fetch` does have some implications which we will cover in the next step.

-    You can view the new `koa-rest-api` template [`Dockerfile.dev-deps`] as a reference point.
+    You can view [`Dockerfile.dev-deps`] from the new `koa-rest-api` template as a reference point.

-12. Modify your usages of `yarn` to `pnpm` in `Dockerfile`
+13. Modify your usages of `yarn` to `pnpm` in `Dockerfile`

     Since we installed our dependencies with `pnpm fetch`, we will now also have to run a `pnpm install -offline` before any command which may call a dependency.
 You will also need to exchange `yarn` for `pnpm run`.
 We have also simplified the usage of stages by removing the `AS dep` stage.